hendersonreed/hendersonreed.github.io/src/pages/events/ccn.md

 ## Creative Coding Night

 - what: making fun/weird stuff with computers
-- when: every other Wednesday evening from 6pm to 8pm.
+- when: every other Thursday evening from 6pm to 8pm.
 My [events calendar](/pages/events/) will be up-to-date with any cancellations.
 - where: [CTRL-H](https://maps.app.goo.gl/XybNhEVSgdHGmWg46)

 ### details: